AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

  - boundary conditions are poorly defined
  - events spanning the "split length" might be lost
+ - detecting subgraph isomorphisms is hard

 ### Summary -- starting with pangenomes

 \setcounter{section}{0}

-We can make pangenomes from a relatively small set of assemblies
+Pangenomes can integrate many genomes into one structure to mitigate reference bias
+\vfill

 . . .

-Building *good* pangenomes is still hard, but quickly getting easier
+Building pangenomes is still hard, but quickly getting easier
+\vfill

 . . .

+Pangenome openess or graph statistics help us know if our graphs are "good"

+### Summary --  working with pangenomes

-We can use the pangenome as a *resource* or as a *reference*
+We can use the pangenome as a *reference* or as a *resource*

-### Summary --  shifting to pangenomes

-Pangenomes are a powerful approach to

- - collate growing collections of assemblies
- - fight reference bias
- - analyse many samples/breeds/species at once
+\vfill

+. . .

+Examining overlap between pangenomic variation and annotations is possible
+\vfill

+. . .

+Population-scale read alignment and "direct" pangenomic analyses are *becoming* possible

 ### Hands on pangenomics